 FAILURE ANALYSIS ON METALS

 The mechanical properties of metals, such as steel, cast iron and non-ferrous alloys (aluminium, copper, nickel, etc.) are strongly influenced by their chemical composition and microstructure.
 After accurate preparation and polishing, samples are carefully evaluated focussing particular attention on the effects of heat treatments and processing on:

 - steel microstructure (austenite, ferrite, pearlite, martensite, sorbite, bainite)

 - inhomogeneities and non-metallic inclusions.

-Visual examination both macroscopic (with optical microscope) and microscopic (by means of metallographic microscope with a magnification greater than 50x) are performed in compliance with international standards.
+Visual examinations both macroscopic (with optical microscope) and microscopic (by means of metallographic microscope with a magnification greater than 50x) are performed in order to evaluate fracture propagation.